-Obstetricians and midwives have all the skills in order to care for a woman in birth.
+Obstetricians and midwives have all the skills in order to care for a woman at birth.
 Birth providers are highly trained with extensive education.
-While there is childbirth education connected to expectant parents, in reality childbirth education almost exclusively focuses on giving families information so they can make ‘choices’ rather than on skills families should ‘use’ while they do the ‘activity’ of giving birth.
+While there is childbirth education connected to expectant parents, in reality, childbirth education almost exclusively focuses on giving families information so they can make ‘choices’ rather than on skills families should ‘use’ while they do the ‘activity’ of giving birth.

 In other words, birth professionals are using or doing their skills while birth just happens to women at the moment.
 And the role of fathers/others?
 Hardly inspirational!

 Unfortunately even though birth is such a big event in any family, the current assumption strongly implies there is nothing a woman can do about a future event that is unknown.

 Given this attitude, which is promoted by both Obstetricians and midwives alike, families are left with either ‘do what the Doctor says’ or create a Birth Plan to try to take some control over an experience that is surrounded closely by professionals.
 There is another option.
 Let’s consider having the appropriate birth and coaching skills that give families the ability to feel in control by how they work with their baby’s efforts to be born.

 Birth is a situation where you don’t know exactly what will happen until the event itself.
 It doesn’t mean it remains that way.
 Childbirth has a 100% chance of unfolding.
 Let’s consider the benefits of growing a social acceptance that connects pregnancy, preparing for birth, learning birth, and coaching skills than using the skills during the birth.